 Find a provider in your area

 Living Longer Living Stronger ™ programs are offered at community health centres, fitness and leisure centres and neighbourhood houses across Victoria.
+Check our list of providers for metropolitan or rural areas to find your nearest venue.

 For help or more information, call us on 1300 13 50 90 or email firstname.lastname@example.org.